 Land Cover at a global scale has been fairly difficult to obtain.
 The UN’s International Steering Committee for Global Mapping was disbanded in 2016.
 As of May 2019, their data is archived at Globalmaps.

 Basic reference shapefiles:

-KBL_1835: based on the maps in Archibald Forbes 1892 account of the First Anglo-Afghan War.
+urban_1835: I built this file from the maps in Archibald Forbes 1892 account of the First Anglo-Afghan War.
 I also sketched out the walls_1835.